-St Moritz is all this and more: it still reigns as Europe's most esteemed old-money Alpine playground, but it's also a modern snowsports resort with much to offer a wide demographic of skiing & snowboarding holidaymakers, with two high-altitude ski areas on its doorstep plus others within easy reach.
+St Moritz still reigns as Europe's most esteemed old-money Alpine playground, but it's also a modern snowsports resort with much to offer a wide demographic of skiing & snowboarding holidaymakers, with two high-altitude ski areas on its doorstep plus others within easy reach.
+It’s no wonder St Moritz features among the best ski resorts in Switzerland — a fitting recognition for one of the Alps’ most complete resort experiences.

 The story of the origins of winter tourism in the Alps has its roots in St Moritz, dating back to the summer of 1864 when pioneer St Moritz hotelier Johannes Badrutt wagered with a group of well-connected British guests that they would enjoy the then summer-only spa village even more in the snow: the guests were invited to return in the winter on the understanding that if they didn't enjoy the experience then Mr Badrutt would cover the full cost of their stay.